Kind, Caring, Loving, Respectful: North Haledon Firefighter, 18, Killed In Motorcycle Crash

-Mourners came in droves to offer condolences to the parents of an 18-year-old North Haledon firefighter who was killed in a motorcycle crash over the weekend.
+Grieving friends, co-workers and others came in droves to offer love and support to the parents of an 18-year-old North Haledon firefighter who was killed in a motorcycle crash over the weekend.

 Many of those who knew Frank Powell echoed the sentiments of others when they spoke of his heart of gold, devotion to firefighting and willingness to help others.